TV Patrol: 2004–2012: TV Patrol World and TV Patrol (second iteration)

-On November 3, 2010, ABS-CBN announced the return of veteran former anchors Noli de Castro and Korina Sanchez as weeknight anchors of TV Patrol, replacing Karen Davila and Julius Babao (as they would transfer to Bandila later that month); they joined Ted Failon on November 8.
-On the same day, Gretchen Fullido replaced Phoemela Baranda as the Star Patrol anchor.
+On November 3, 2010, ABS-CBN announced the return of veteran former anchors Noli de Castro and Korina Sanchez as weeknight anchors of TV Patrol, replacing Karen Davila and Julius Babao (as they would transfer to the late-night newscast Bandila later that month); they joined Ted Failon on November 8.
+On the same day, Gretchen Fullido replaced Phoemela Baranda as Star Patrol hostess.

 In February 2011, TV Patrol launched its weekday text poll, the first in Philippine television news history, where texters can agree or disagree on the current issues being broadcast in the program.
 The text poll happens from Monday to Thursday but was soon expanded to Fridays.
-Before the end of the newscast, the three anchors give their opinions about the result of the text poll, similar to the PULSO segment popularized when the late Frankie Evangelista and Mel Tiangco were still part of the anchor team with Noli de Castro.
-Later, new patriotic segments like Panalo 'To! and Lakas ng Pinoy debuted in April of the same year.
+Before the end of the newscast, the three anchors gave their opinions about the result of the text poll, similar to the PULSO segment popularized by Frankie Evangelista.
+New patriotic segments like Panalo 'To! and Lakas ng Pinoy debuted in April of the same year.

-From May 11, 2009 to December 22, 2011, TV Patrol covered the transition of all levels of Philippine national and local government including the cancelled 2011 Autonomous Region in Muslim Mindanao (ARMM) election that led to the appointment of officers-in-charge (OIC) when the officials from the 2008-2011 term ended spanned for 2 years.
-This is where the newscast relaunched Boto Mo, I-Patrol Mo with the battlecry, Ako Ang Simula.
-In response to the first automation of the election in the country, ABS-CBN utilized a technology from Orad Hi Tech Systems Ltd. that utilizes the principles of augmented reality.
+From May 11, 2009 to December 22, 2011, TV Patrol covered the transition of all levels of Philippine national and local government including the cancelled 2011 Autonomous Region in Muslim Mindanao (ARMM) election that led to the appointment of officers-in-charge (OIC) when the officials from the 2008–2011 term ended spanned for 2 years – relaunching Boto Mo, I-Patrol Mo with the battlecry, Ako Ang Simula.
+In response to the first utilization of automated elections in the country, ABS-CBN unveiled a technology from Orad Hi Tech Systems Ltd. that utilizes the principles of augmented reality.
 The technology uses real-time image processing system for live broadcasts of 3D computer-generated imagery against a real set or background.
-ABS-CBN also utilized what was probably the biggest touch screen display to be used in a Philippine television show.
+ABS-CBN also used the largest touch screen display to be used in Philippine television.
 A new set dubbed as the "WAR" (Wireless Audience Response) room was specifically designed for the said election coverage.
 The coverage of ABS-CBN became the third top trending topic worldwide on the social networking site Twitter.
 STI College and ABS-CBN have also rolled up for the 2010 SK and barangay elections.